tamlynkg/ITS2-LSU-Sequencing-Processing/README.md

 Phyloseq objects ready for ecological analysis

-Citation
+# Citation
-If you use this pipeline in your research, please cite:
+If you use this pipeline in your research, please cite: *to be published*